efredericks/gvsu-cis373/assets/labs/lab9-accelerometer.md

 * The current light value from your light sensor
 * The minimum light value recorded from your light sensor from the current session
 * The maximum light value recorded from your light sensor from the current session

+{: .note }
+Reading the temperature and light values with the `adafruit_circuitplayground` library means using `cp.temperature` and `cp.light`, respectively.

 ### Want extra credit?
 Have your LEDs react to the direction you're tilting the device.